 Connect With Us

-Toe pain can be caused by one or more ailments.
+Foot pain is a very broad condition that could be caused by one or more ailments.
 The most common include:

 Diagnosis

-In many cases the cause of toe pain is obvious, but in others, a podiatrist may want to use more advanced methods to determine the problem.
-These can range from simple visual inspections and sensation tests to X-rays and MRI scans.
+To figure out the cause of foot pain, podiatrists utilize several different methods.
+This can range from simple visual inspections and sensation tests to X-rays and MRI scans.
 Prior medical history, family medical history, and any recent physical traumatic events will all be taken into consideration for a proper diagnosis.

 Treatment